neil7057/all-about-autism/README.md

     The structure of the site is informed by the the target audience's expectations and the principles of IXD (interaction design) to make sure I was making everything as intuitive as I could.
 Each page has a clear function and is named to give a clear indication of content/function.

     The site has a simple structure made up of 4 pages:
-    * Homepage - A short introduction to Autism and an explanation of the basics.
+    * Homepage - An introduction to Autism and an explanation of the basics.
-    * Myths - An exploration of the various myths and misunderstandings of teh Autism condition.
+    * Myths - An exploration of the top 10 myths and misunderstandings of the Autism condition.
     * Quiz - A fun quiz to test the user's knowledge of Autism.
     * Comments - A form to allow the user to send comments or requests for further information.

-    * There is one additional sub page and a confirmation popup on sucessful email sending:
+    * There is one additional sub page and a confirmation popup on sucessful/failed email sending:
-        -   A Confirmation thank you popup for when a user has submitted a form and an email has successfully been sent.
+        -   A Confirmation thank you popup for when a user has successfully submitted a form and an email has been sent.
+Alternatively, A Confirmation thank you popup with a link to send a direct email if the form submission fails.
         -   A 404 page for when a user lands on a non-existent page.

     The site has a navbar which remains central to the screen on desktop, tablet and mobile, this allows a user to access any page they need at any time and is suitable for a first time or returning visitor.
 The active button is a different shape to distinguish it.
 There is also a footer on every page with links to social media sites and the Comments page.

+    Each page logo, except the Home Page itself, has a link back to Home.
+Each page has a scrolling 'top of page' anchor link.

     Social media links all point to the Autism UK LinkedIn, Facebook, Twitter (X), Youtube resources and the main Autism UK website.